ruggeri/tech-notes/randos/engines/engine-configurations.md

         "parallel" anyway.
     - 270deg: pistons are offset by 90deg.
       - Some people say this ends up being similar to a V-Twin.
+      - The Aprilia Tuono 660 has this configuration.
 - Triple
   - Almost always 120deg offset.
   - Extremely unusual to have 180deg offset (2 together, 1 apart).